Miles Thompson

-Miles Thompson (born December 8, 1990) is an Iroquois professional lacrosse player who played for the University at Albany in NCAA Division I college lacrosse and plays for the Georgia Swarm in the National Lacrosse League and Chaos Lacrosse Club in the Premier Lacrosse League.
+Miles Thompson (born December 8, 1990) is a Iroquois professional lacrosse player from the Hawk Clan of the Onondaga Nation.
+He played for the University at Albany in NCAA Division I college lacrosse and plays for the Georgia Swarm in the National Lacrosse League and the Carolina Chaos in the Premier Lacrosse League.
 He shared the 2014 Tewaaraton Trophy with his brother Lyle.

+During that year, that attack line consisting of those two and their cousin, Ty Thompson, dubbed the "Thompson Trio", shattered multiple NCAA Division 1 records, and is widely considered one of the greatest attack lines in college lacrosse history.

 Early life

-Miles grew up in the Onondaga Nation with parents Doloris and Jerome Thompson.
-He was one of five children in the family, which included brothers Jeremy, Lyle, and Jerome Jr. (Haina).
-Miles attended LaFayette High School, outside Syracuse, New York, and was a standout in their lacrosse program.
+Miles grew up in the Onondaga Nation with parents Doloris, an Onondaga mother, and Jerome Thompson, a Mohawk father from Akwesasne.
+He was one of five children in the family, which included brothers Jeremy, Lyle, and Jerome Jr. (Hiana).
+Miles attended LaFayette High School, outside of Syracuse, New York, and was a standout in their lacrosse program.